BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 ![image](images/Screenshot_31.png)

-3. Change permissions and configuration so Apache could use Wordpress
+3. Change permissions and configuration so Apache can use WordPress

    - `cd /var/www/html`